-Mark A. Heckler, Ph.D., is in his eighth year of service as the 18th president of Valparaiso University, founded in 1859.
+Mark A. Heckler, Ph.D., is in his ninth year of service as the 18th president of Valparaiso University, founded in 1859.
 A dedicated educator with more than 35 years of experience as a professor and administrator, President Heckler is overseeing the implementation of one of the most expansive and comprehensive strategic plans in Valparaiso University’s more-than-150-year history.

 Under President Heckler’s leadership, the University continues to set records for growth and expansion.
 During his tenure, the University has launched new advanced degree programs in all five undergraduate colleges.
 He has also overseen the groundbreaking and dedications of more than six new campus facilities and has instituted the Center for Church Relations and the Institute for Leadership and Service at Valparaiso University.
 Also under his direction, Valparaiso University Chicago’s Hyde Park Campus was launched in 2013.

 During his first two years as president, President Heckler led a strategic visioning and planning process involving alumni, students, faculty, staff, and community leaders that charts the course for Valpo to achieve new levels of excellence during the next two decades.
 President Heckler concluded the “Our Valpo, Our Time” Campaign in 2009, building on the efforts of his predecessor, Dr. Alan F. Harre.
 The campaign raised $238 million — the most ever raised by a Lutheran university.

 President Heckler participates actively on numerous national and regional higher education boards and commissions, including serving as the chair of the board of Independent Colleges of Indiana and Indiana Campus Compact; former board chair of the New American Colleges and Universities; and member of the board of the Private College 529 Plan, the NCAA Division I Horizon League, and the NCAA Pioneer League for non-scholarship football.